 On April 25, 1945, American and Soviet troops met at the Elbe River, essentially cutting Germany in half.
 It was an important link-up in the final days of the war in Europe and has come to be known as Elbe Day.

 When the Battle of the Bulge ended in January 1945, Hitler’s forces were no longer a serious threat on the Western front.
 With reserves exhausted, armor scarce, motor fuel drying up, and the Luftwaffe virtually gone, the defeat of Germany was inevitable.
 Despite the obvious however, Hitler gave orders to fight on.

 In an effort to effectively eliminate the enemy, the Allies began their final campaign on the Western front.
 Russian forces already in Poland and East Prussia began a massive offensive from the east on January 12th.
-Meanwhile, the U.S. began its own offensive in the west.
+Meanwhile, the US began its own offensive in the west.
 Strategic bombing continued, raining destruction upon German cities day and night.
-In April, the great industrial Ruhr, with its entire force of 400,000 soldiers was captured by U.S. troops.
+In April, the industrial Ruhr valley, with its entire force of 400,000 soldiers was captured by US troops.
 Meeting no real opposition in the east, Soviet forces continued to push forward, fighting their last great battle in Berlin.

 On April 12th – the day President Roosevelt died – the US Army crossed the Elbe River, the agreed upon dividing line between Soviet and Western zones of postwar occupation.
 On April 25th, US and Soviet troops met at the Elbe River.
 The first contact came near Strehla, after US First Lieutenant Albert Kotzebue crossed the Elbe River and met three men from an intelligence and reconnaissance platoon under the command of Lieutenant Colonel Alexander Gordeyev.
 That same day, William Robertson and two others met a Russian patrol under Alexander Silvashko on the destroyed Elbe bridge of Torgau.